 Make it Baby & Toddler Friendly

-The fruity and sweet notes of the mango adds to the child-friendliness of this dish.
+The mango in this Chicken Curry is going to give your little one the essential fibre they need this meal time, and they will love the fruity-sweet notes.
 The spice level is mild, with just a subtle kick.
 You can adapt the recipe slightly to make it even milder (no kick), if you are serving to a baby, toddler, fussy eater or child who has never had curry before.
 To do this, reduce the amount of korma paste (or mild curry paste) to 3 tablespoons.
 You can always revert to the stated recipe amount the next time you cook it.

 How to Serve My Mango Chicken Curry to Babies & Toddlers